INRIA/scikit-learn-mooc/slides/linear_model.md

  ```

 ???
-FIXME title might appear in two lines on some browser.

 In our `adult_census` dataset, we do not have continuous values for salary but
 only whether the salary is higher than $50K.
 This problem is, therefore,
 a classification problem.